 Same deal goes with videos, right?
-So you can add videos, whether you want them as the countdown timeout or the outro, or if you want to actually play videos during your live stream, you simply upload them, click upload, and then you can upload it from your desktop and then choose the file.
+You can add videos, whether you want them as the countdown timeout or the outro, or if you want to actually play videos during your live stream, you simply upload them, click upload, and then you can upload it from your desktop and then choose the file.

 And then once you’re ready to play it, you can simply click on it and then it will play when you, play until it’s finished and then disappear off-screen.
 They’ve got this ability here where it says play a local video.
-So in this section here, what it does is that it actually uploads your video to Restream and hoses it there.
+In this section here, what it does is that it actually uploads your video to Restream and hoses it there.

-So that’s where you would do it.
+That’s where you would do it.
 And you can upload it simply by, guess what you do, click on the upload button and then you would upload the image that you want to actually– yes.

-So that is basically, let’s get rid of you, how you would use all of the features on the right-hand side here.
+That is basically, let’s get rid of you, how you would use all of the features on the right-hand side here.
 Let’s go into set up.
 I can’t remember what was there.
 Oh, yes.
 In setup, remember when we were actually setting the destination?

 Really exciting.
 And Pete says, “Darn those APIs”, you know, I’ve seen lots of comments about people saying I connect it to Restream and I can’t see the comments, and it just happens to be one of those things.

 And Pete says, “Live demos are a minefield, respect your bravery, Sara”.
-So I have to say that, I was preparing for the live stream, everything was all set up and ready to go, had dinner.
+I have to say that, I was preparing for the live stream, everything was all set up and ready to go, had dinner.